Financial resources

 External awards

-Different from AU-adminstered awards detailed above, there are many scholarships, grants, and bursaries that are available through external agencies and bodies.
+Different from the AU-administered awards detailed above, many scholarships, grants, and bursaries are available through external agencies and bodies.
 Explore external award opportunities for undergraduate and graduate students.

 Additional funding resources